ynuwenhof/koblas/README.md

 A lightweight, configurable and high performance socks5 proxy server.

+* No authentication.

+* Username and password authentication.

 ## License

 This project is licensed under either of the following licenses, at your option: